 Importance of antenna types

 This means using the best antenna types as well as the best design options.
-Off the shelf antennas can often be used for many types of these designs and there are a variety of antenna types to consider.
+Off-the-shelf antennas can often be used for many types of these designs.
+Moreover, there are a variety of antenna types to consider, especially when considering the unique needs of a 5G antenna.

-Among antennas in common use today are laser direct structuring (LDS) and liquid crystal polymer (LCP) antennas, tuneable antennas and devices that are designed to accommodate multiple antennas, such as for MIMO or beamforming solutions.
+Among antennas in common use today are laser direct structuring (LDS) and liquid crystal polymer (LCP) antennas.
+There are also tunable antennas and devices designed to accommodate multiple antennas, such as for MIMO or beamforming solutions.

 Different antennas offer different attributes.
-Any antenna that is used needs to be paired with the right module for the antenna type to ensure good performance and smooth integration.
+Any antenna used needs to be paired with the right module for the antenna type to ensure good performance.
+This also ensures smooth integration.
 Multiple antenna arrangements enable greater throughput across different protocols.

-The typical 5G antenna setup is complex, so wireless device designers should work with module and antenna suppliers that are knowledgeable across all antenna types to ensure that they interact as expected and are backed by engineering support services that can optimize the 5G performance for their customers.
+The typical 5G antenna setup is complex.
+Therefore, wireless device designers should work with module and antenna suppliers.
+Such suppliers should be knowledgeable across all antenna types to ensure proper interaction.
+They should also back these interactions with engineering support services to optimize 5G performance for their customers.

 Antenna variables

-Expert vendors will also help with various antenna array design challenges as well as with the complexities that can arise from newer technologies such as 5G mmWave.
+Expert vendors will also help with various antenna array design challenges.
+They handle the complexities that can arise from newer technologies such as 5G mmWave.
 Antenna position is critical to optimize performance and is a key consideration that should be addressed at the very early stage of the architecture.
 Addressing it after the design gets underway can lead to additional costs and delays, hurting revenues and time to market.

 Antennas can be broadly categorized into four major types: